vtquan/vtquan.github.io/_posts/2017-06-14-adding-a-new-page-pt2.md

 ### Creating Page Handlers

 Now to make the supporting code to handle the page change.
-Edit the root function in App.fs so that
+Edit the root function in "src/App.fs" so that

 ```fsharp
 let root model dispatch =